*The blog post text has been updated, but the content on the video below is somewhat out of date. It’s on our schedule to be updated soon.

 If you’ve been selling on Amazon at least 12 months, then it’s possible you will receive a FBA Aged Inventory Notification email from Amazon (if you have not, you may soon).
 This notification from Amazon is to warn you about upcoming Long-Term Storage Fees (LTSF).

 Most Amazon sellers would be wise to find out which items in their inventory will be charged the LTSF and how much they’ll be charged.
 The good news is that Amazon has recently created a FBA Inventory Age report within Seller Central so you can access this information directly.
-It’s currently in BETA, but seems to be working rather well.

 To find out how you can access your FBA Inventory Age report in Seller Central, all you need to do is watch the video below, or scroll down and read the rest of this blog post.

 Note: In the video below, I mention that Amazon will allow you one exemption to the LTSF on each item in your inventory, but as of September of 2016, the single ASIN exemption is no longer being allowed.
 Currently, all of your items being stored in Amazon warehouses for over 6 months will be charged a LTSF, so it’s important to know which items will be charged the fee.

 Don’t want to watch the video?
 Well, below is a text version of what I talk about in the video above.
 Note, there is more information in the video above, but the text below will still tell you the basics of what you need to know.